Parrots’ tongues enable them to mimic words, manipulate and funnel food into the throat, handle objects, and taste items.

 Some species have unique coloration, such as blue and gold hyacinths.
 So, it has a blue tongue with yellow spots.
 Likewise, the red and black palm cockatoo has a matching red and black tongue.

 Once a parrot has a tongue color, it should maintain that color.
 If the tongue suddenly changes color, it may be infected.
-In particular, tongues that look white or yellow can signify infection.
+In particular, tongues that look white or yellow can be infected.

 These specialized muscular organs have evolved to complement and assist parrot physiology.